dndworld/dndworld.github.io/Character Building/new-to-dnd.md

 ## Step-by-Step: Making your first character on DnD Beyond

 ### Getting Started
-> - Make a D&D Beyond account if you don’t already have one https://www.dndbeyond.com/create-account
+> - Make a D&D Beyond account if you don’t already have one: https://www.dndbeyond.com/create-account
 > - Go to "Create a Character"
 > - Choose "Standard" Character Creation Method
 > - Check "Show Help Text".
 This gives you overview of various D&D concepts that are useful for creating a character.